szymonderleta/andromeda/README.md

 # Andromeda

 ## About
-Andromeda is a microservices-based platform serving as local single-player, browser-accessible game service.
-The system is built using a Raspberry Pi 5 computer (8GB RAM model) with installed Debian 12 operating system.
+Andromeda is a microservices-based platform serving as a local single-player, browser-accessible game service.
+The system is built using a Raspberry Pi 5 computer (8GB RAM model) with an installed Debian 12 operating system.
 Therefore, it is based on the arm architecture.
-The applications were developed in several programming languages including:
+The applications were developed in several programming languages, including:

 - **Java, using the Spring and Hibernate libraries or only JDBC driver**
 - **JavaScript, using the REACT library**